zktuong/kelvinny/README.md

 [![Build Status](https://travis-ci.com/zktuong/kelvinny.svg?branch=master)](https://travis-ci.com/zktuong/kelvinny)
 # kelvinny
-Kelvin's wrapper scripts for R plotting functions and other stuff.
+Kelvin's wrapper scripts for R plotting functions and other stuff. v2.0 - updated the functionality of the logistic regression functions, including a bootstrap wrapper.

 ## Installation instructions
 You can install the package via ```devtools::install_github()``` function in R